ajpether/deployment-check-tool/README.md

 GUI layout spacing designed for Windows10, may look and behave differently on other OS.

-compile py into exe with pyinstaller using command: pyinstaller ur_deployment_check_tool.spec
+compile py into exe with pyinstaller using below command. urlogo.png should be in same directory as pyinstaller specification file for it to be correctly embedded into generated PDFs. pyinstaller ur_deployment_check_tool.spec

 changelog: